Skip to content

 When a connector builder using the App Xchange CLI tools wants to create a client with authentications, the connector will need the proper credentials to create valid requests, as well as a handler that adds the authentication headers the requests may need.

 All the configuration needed to get authenticated requests will be contained in an AuthType class, and, depending on the type of authentication, its respective handler will take care of authenticating the requests.
+It is important to include everything for unique authentication in the connections section.

 About AuthType classes